Lotany/Farm-Management-Software/README.md

 ##if you wanna check the code
-Make sure you have Apache Netbeans in your comp
+Make sure you have Apache Netbeans and JDK installed in your comp

 clone the repository link (https://github.com/Lotany/lotany.github.io.git)